 5. Ryoan-ji’s Zen Rock Garden

-What’s really cool about Japan is the endless heritage to see in every corner, like, the Zen Rock Garden in Ryoan-Ji.
-It is actually a villa built during the Heian period and was converted into a temple in 1450 by Hosokawa Katsumoto, a warlord in Ashikaga Shogunate.
-Then in 1994, it was declared by UNESCO a world heritage site.
+One of the remarkable aspects of Japan is the abundant heritage visible in every corner, such as the Zen Rock Garden in Ryoan-Ji.
+This site was originally a villa constructed during the Heian period.
+It was transformed into a temple in 1450 by Hosokawa Katsumoto, a warlord of the Ashikaga Shogunate.
+In 1994, UNESCO recognized it as a world heritage site.

 6. Kyoto Botanical Gardens

-Visitors can see plants from tropical to dry tropics, plains to mountains, and temperate alpine areas.
-This conservatory also has sets of valuable native trees, orchids, and bromeliads.
+One such section is the conservatory, which is further divided into eight distinct parts.
+Here, visitors can explore a range of plant life, from tropical to dry tropics, and from plains to mountains, including temperate alpine areas.
+The conservatory also houses valuable native trees, orchids, and bromeliads.

 7. Hozugawa River Boat Ride